GKalmus/eeKalmus/README.md

-# Alternative XKB Symbols File
+# Alternative Estonian keyboard configuration by GKalmus

 This repository contains an alternative xkb symbols file eeKalmus for customizing keyboard layouts on Linux systems using the X Keyboard Extension (XKB).